Philadelphia Flyers to sign F Chris Stewart to one-way deal - TSN.ca

-The Philadelphia Flyers are expected to sign forward Chris Stewart to one-way, $750,000 deal on Tuesday with a $50,000 signing bonus, according to TSN Senior Hockey Reporter Frank Seravalli.
+The Philadelphia Flyers signed forward Chris Stewart to one-way, $750,000 deal on Tuesday, the team announced.
 Stewart spent training camp with the Flyers on a professional tryout contract and had continued to skate with the team this month.

 TSN.ca Staff

-The Philadelphia Flyers are expected to sign forward Chris Stewart to one-way, $750,000 deal on Tuesday with a $50,000 signing bonus, according to TSN Senior Hockey Reporter Frank Seravalli.
+The Philadelphia Flyers signed forward Chris Stewart to one-way, $750,000 deal on Tuesday, the team announced.

 Stewart spent training camp with the Flyers on a professional tryout contract and had continued to skate with the team this month.